-- A 3-year-old boy died after he was forgotten in a vehicle and left there for three hours while his family attended a funeral.
+- A 3-year-old boy died after he was forgotten in a vehicle and left for three hours while his family attended a funeral.

 - A 2-year-old boy who wandered into a family car was found dead on the floorboard hours after he was reported missing.

-- An 11-month-old boy died from heat exposure after his mother allegedly left him in the car and forgot about him.
+- An 11-month-old boy died from heat exposure after his mother left him in the car and forgot about him.

 Remember to ACT: